aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/smart-markers/generate-chart-by-processing-smart-markers/_index.md

 {{< /highlight >}}

-If you save the resultant spreadsheet at this stage, the data in the worksheet will look as follow.
+If you save the resultant spreadsheet at this stage, the data in the worksheet will look as follows.

 ![todo:image_alt_text](generate-chart-by-processing-smart-markers_1.png)
 ## **Processing Designer Spreadsheet**
 In order to process the designer spreadsheet, we must have a data source that corresponds to the Smart Markers used in the designer spreadsheet.
-For instance, we have created a Smart Marker entry as **&=$Headers(horizontal)**, that represents the variable by name Headers whereas the key **(horizontal)** suggests that the data should be populated horizontally.
+For instance, we have created a Smart Marker entry as **&=$Headers(horizontal)**; this represents the variable named **Headers**, whereas the key **(horizontal)** suggests that the data should be populated horizontally.

-In order to demonstrate this use case, we will create the data source from scratch and process it against the designer spreadsheet created in previous step.
-However, in real time scenario, data could already be available for further processing so you can skip the creation of data source if data is already available.
+In order to demonstrate this use case, we will create the data source from scratch and process it against the designer spreadsheet created in the previous step.
+However, in a real‑time scenario, data could already be available for further processing, so you can skip the creation of the data source if data is already available.

 **Java**

-{{< highlight csharp >}}
+{{< highlight java >}}

  //Create string arrays which will serve as data sources to the smart markers